danilloestrela/saint/README.md

     - `exampleProj_run()`

 ## TODOs:
+- [ ] Create a README explaining the architecture and the "whys" of each folder.
+(Always open to think differently about the architecture)
 - [ ] Add a function to automate Saint installation on any Linux/Mac/WSL.
 - [ ] Create a file with supported Operating Systems (as tested by the community).
 - [ ] Optimize helpers to avoid compromising projects from older versions (preferably).